Japan: At least 17 dead in days of heavy snow across the nation

 Tens of thousands of homes in Hokkaido have lost electricity in recent days.
 The authorities have said that the snow brought down power lines, though most connections have now been restored.

 A warning has been issued to the resident of most affected regions by Japan's weather agency.
-People are told to avoid unnecessary travel as heavy snow caused cars to stuck on roads.
+People were told to avoid unnecessary travel as heavy snow was causing cars to remain stranded on roads.

-As per government officials, 17 people have been killed so far and dozens have been injured in the snow since December 17.
+As per government officials, 17 people have been killed so far and dozens have been injured due to the snow since December 17.

 (With inputs from agencies)